Ross65536/job-scheduler/DESIGN.md

 ### Authentication

 Users are authenticated using HTTP Basic where the user is the username and password is the API token.
-The credentials are checked against the `usersIndex` global state to see if there is a user and a matching token.
+The credentials are checked against the `usersIndex` global state to see if there is a user and a matching token: the username is used as key for `usersIndex` and the basic password is compared against the `User.Token` field.
 If the credentials match the user is authenticated.

 Client will authenticate the server using the HTTPS certificate.
 Client will have hardcoded/stored somewhere the server's SSL public key.